 4WD’s tend to come with a spare tyre mounted on the rear door, or under the back of the vehicle.
 If you fit a long range tank, the spare has to come out from underneath, and needs a place to go.
 Tyres on rear doors will often damage the hinges if you upsize, so it makes sense to attach the tyres to a properly engineered swing away arm, which attaches to the chassis via a rear bar.
 Usually you won't fit a bigger tyre under your 4WD due to space constrictions, so you either put it on the roof rack (have you ever tried lifting 35 kg onto the roof?!) or you fit a rear bar.

 If you haven’t taken a moment to consider the weight of your vehicle with all of its aftermarket accessories, now is the time to do so.
-Most four wheel drives have a pay load of in between 500 – 1500kg.
+Most 4WD's have a pay load of in between 500 – 1500kg.
 Wagons tend to be around 600 – 850kg and utes a little more.
 The payload is the maximum weight you can add to your vehicle before it exceeds the manufacturers engineering, thus rendering it illegal on road.
+Have a read of this for more information; What does your 4WD weigh?

 A steel bull bar typically weighs 25 – 50kg.
 Most rear bars weigh around 50 – 75kg and then you have the weight of the swing away accessories too.
 It is a lot of additional weight, which you may or may not be able to afford to have out of your payload.
 Also, consider the weight is right at the back of the vehicle.